-If you and your spouse are in basic agreement about the terms of your divorce, then you can start filling out your Divorce Settlement Agreement now.
+If you and your spouse are in basic agreement about the terms of your divorce such as child support, custody and visitation.
+Along with property, asset and debt division, then you can start filling out your Divorce Settlement Agreement form.

-Just answer a few simple questions about the terms of your divorce and we'll create the divorce papers for you.
+Just answer a few simple questions about the terms of your divorce while creating your divorce papers online.
 Your documents include step-by-step directions.
 Save, sign, print and download.
 You can take your time to finish at your own pace.

 The person who is deciding to file for divorce must complete, sign and file a Petition For Divorce and all other required divorce forms with your state family court system.
 Your spouse must sign an Acceptance Of Service Form to acknowledge that he or she knows that you have filed for divorce.
 Your spouse may use a Waiver Of Service Form if he or she wants to waive their right to be served with divorce papers.
 You and your spouse must create and submit a Divorce Settlement Agreement Form for the court to review and approve.
 This document outlines the details of child custody, visitation and support, property and debt division, spousal support, etc. Once you and your spouse have finished all of your divorce papers, you must have your forms signed by a notary public (notarized).
 You and your spouse need to sign all of the divorce forms together using the notary public as an official witness to the signing of your documents.
 Once you and your spouse have completed, signed and notarized your divorce papers, you must file them with the family court in the state where you reside.
 You can get divorced in a state other than the state you were married in as long as you meet the residency requirements for the state where you are going to file your divorce.
 You will be required to pay a filing fee when you file your divorce papers with the court.
 The fee to file for divorce varies from state to state.
 Check with your local family court to get the exact cost to file for divorce in your state.